A different way to experience a city.

 The experience naturally adapts to the way you prefer to walk.

-The same route may be lived through audio, short-form reading, or small observation prompts.
+The same route may be lived through reading, observation, or simply letting the place lead the way.

-Walking alone with headphones.
+Walking quietly on your own.
 With a companion who would rather not stare at a screen.
 With more or less time available.

 The editorial core — and the historical depth — always remain the same.
 Only the format changes.